 - A spatula is a must-have as you can use it to get all the popsicle mix out of your blender.
 I have a basic set of Good Cook Silicone Spatulas with Bamboo Handles.

 - I have a small freezer, so how do I store all these ice pops year-round?
-With my inexpensive, handy dandy freezer freezer shelf.
-If you’re low on space, this item is absolutely useful, creating more room, in a smaller freezer, on which to set molds and store ice pops.
+With my handy dandy extra freezer shelf.
+If you’re low on space, this item is inexpensive and absolutely useful, creating more room, in a smaller freezer, on which to set molds and store ice pops.

 *If a mold is featured here the manufacturer has told me that the set is BPA-free.
 Of course, it’s smart to research on your own as well.